• Skip to primary navigation

 • Using a sharp knife cut into six slices, then cut each slice in half.
 Carefully place back in tin and put back in the fridge to set completely.

-• It will keep in the fridge in an airtight container for up to 2 weeks.
+• Store in the fridge in an airtight container for up to 2 weeks or at room temperature if in cooler climates.

 Notes